Contact: Amy Cagle

-Hossley earned a Bachelor of Business Administration degree from MSU in 1964.
+Hossley earned a bachelor's degree from MSU's College of Business and Industry in 1965.
 Following various progressive roles with Westinghouse Electric Lighting Division, he founded Hossley Lighting Associates Inc. in 1977 and served as its president until 2000.

 For MSU, Hossley’s noteworthy accomplishments include eight years on the National Alumni Association Board, where he served as the state of Texas director and served multiple years as a member of the executive and nominating committees and chaired the student recruiting committee.
 His grassroots efforts led to the chartering of the highly successful East Texas MSU Alumni Chapter, and he has served as its president.
 He also has spent countless hours as an MSU volunteer recruiter for the Office of Admissions and Scholarships and earlier was recognized by the Alumni Association as a Distinguished Service Award recipient in 2007.